 The barbell curl checks of several points for good biceps training:

-- It works your biceps and brachialis in a long range of motion, and at a long muscle length for the biceps’ short head.
+- It works your biceps and brachialis in a long range of motion, and at a long muscle length.

 - Your forearm is supinated, putting biceps brachii in its strongest position.

-- You can lift your upper arm slightly forward in the top of the motion, to involve the short head’s shoulder flexing function.
+- You can lift your upper arm slightly forward in the top of the motion, to involve the biceps brachii’s shoulder flexing function.

 To make the most of barbell curls, avoid letting your elbows move back during the lift, and focus on squeezing your biceps.
 One study found that focusing on squeezing the muscles in the barbell curl led to 80% greater muscle growth than focusing on just lifting the weight up, over 8 weeks of biceps training.3